-See "PJM Manual 14C: Generation and Transmission Interconnection Process," Rev. 16 (July 26, queue process includes modifications to implement a cluster/cycle based processing method to replace the first in/first out processing method.56 This change will allow projects to move forward based on a first ready/first out analysis, where readiness is demonstrated through site control and financial milestones and there is an option to exit the study process early based on system impacts.
+In 2022, after a lengthy stakeholder process (Interconnection Process Reform Task Force (IPRTF)) PJM filed significant changes to improve overall queue management.
+On November 29, 2022, the Commission issued an order accepting PJM's tariff revisions modifying how PJM manages the new services queue.
+The new queue process includes modifications to implement a cluster/ cycle based processing method to replace the first in/first out processing method.
+This change will allow projects to move forward based on a first ready/first out analysis, where readiness is demonstrated through site control and financial milestones and there is an option to exit the study process early based on system impacts.